flarelabstfx/Grail-Visualisation/README.md

 3. Run make command to create those 'bin' files:

-	Navigate the terminal to the directory inside the new Grail folder (the one with Makefile in it) then run this command (no seriously this is it):
+	Navigate the terminal to the directory inside the new extracted Grail folder (the one with Makefile in it) then run this command (no seriously this is it):

        make